Omega Seamaster Alternatives: 5 Affordable Recommendations

 If you head over to Breitling directly, you’ll be picking this one up for around £3,150 which is a great price given Brietling’s reputation for high-quality, robust pieces.
 If this price is still a little too rich for you, you can get some awesome pre-owned prices, the best of which plunge all the way down to around £2,250!

 No one does dive watches quite like Omega and the Seamaster is an absolute classic.
 With that said, the dive market is vast and there are some great alternatives both at similar and reduced prices.

 If you’re really on a budget, there are some great pieces from Orient we recommend taking a look at and, whilst not featured in this roundup, Seiko are always worth reading up on!
 As you head up the cost ladder, most brands will provide a great diving range including some of the names we’ve picked out above.

-One thing’s for sure, if you’re wanting to look great and keep safe in the water, there’s plenty of alternatives to the Omega Seamaster out there, but will they ever truly match up?
+One thing’s for sure if you’re wanting to look great and keep safe in the water, there are plenty of alternatives to the Omega Seamaster out there, but will they ever truly match up?
 We’ll leave that opinion to you!

 If you have enjoyed this article be sure to check out the rest of our blog right here.